clfkenny/clfkenny.github.io/about/index.md

 To me, data, or more specifically, machine learning is... almost like a super power.
 It allows us to consume data from the past to predict the future, often times with amazing results.

+From microscopic biological neurons to massive artificial neural networks with billions of paramters, I think I've found my calling.

 Perhaps it was the study of biological neurons and neural networks that piqued my recent interest in learning more about the silicon model of the brain (artificial neural networks).  -->